PAndreew/vigil_vite/README.md

 *   **Personal Use:** Free to use and modify.
 *   **Commercial Use:** If you modify this software and provide it as a service (internally or externally), you must make the source code available.

-*For a commercial license that exempts you from AGPL obligations and grants access to Enterprise features, please contact us.*
+*For a commercial license that exempts you from AGPL obligations and grants access to (upcoming) Enterprise features, please contact us.*

 ---